 How will these be covered?
 Note that costs related to research data/output management are eligible as part of the Horizon Europe grant (if compliant with the Grant Agreement conditions)

-Cost will be covered by the funds from the Horizon Europe grant.
+These costs will be covered through the funds from the Horizon Europe grant.

 Who will be responsible for data management in your project?